WebberZone/knowledgebase/readme.txt

 	* New Output option to display empty sections
 	* New option to display sidebar with the default templates

+* Bug fixes:
+	* Checkboxes on the admin page will now properly indicate their status for new options that aren't saved yet

 = 1.6.0 - 5 December 2018 =

 * Features: